-5.2 Other Organizational Matters
+6.2 Other Organizational Matters

-(a) The Chair MAY delegate any of his/her duties to the Vice Chair as necessary.
+(a) The Chair MAY delegate any of their duties to the Vice Chair as necessary.
 The Vice Chair has the authority of the Chair in the event of any absence or unavailability of the Chair, and in such circumstances, any duty delegated to the Chair herein MAY be performed by the Vice Chair.
 For example, the Vice Chair MAY preside at SMCWG Meetings and Teleconferences in the Chair’s absence.

-(b) SMCWG-created Subcommittees MAY be approved either (1) by formal ballot as described in 5.1, or (2) by simple majority vote of those members present at a regularly scheduled SMCWG Meeting or Teleconference provided that the proposal is mentioned in an agenda circulated on the SMCWG Mail List at least forty-eight (48) hours prior to the SMCWG Meeting or Teleconference.
+(b) SMCWG-created Subcommittees MAY be approved either (1) by formal ballot as described in 6.1, or (2) by simple majority vote of those members present at a regularly scheduled SMCWG Meeting or Teleconference provided that the proposal is mentioned in an agenda circulated on the SMCWG Mail List at least forty-eight (48) hours prior to the SMCWG Meeting or Teleconference.